On Twitter

 Why Is Optometry a Job of Tomorrow?

 With the increased usage of vision straining computers and other technology, eye care will soar in importance.
-Employment opportunities for optometrists are forecast to rise 11 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for optometrists are forecast to rise 11 percent, according to the Bureau of Labor Statistics.
 The average annual salary for optometrists is $91,040.

 What Does an Optometrist Do?